-There are 29 commercial/business parcels, 10 vacant parcels (including the 4 parcels representing approximately 7 acres of land recently obtained by the City after demolition of the former Old Town Canoe Factor), 17 mixed use buildings which predominantly include commercial/business use on the 1st floor with housing on the second and third floors floor, and 71 standalone residential parcels.
+At the time of our inventory, there were 29 commercial/business parcels, 10 vacant parcels 17 mixed use buildings which predominantly include commercial/business use on the 1st floor with housing on the second and third floors floor, and 71 standalone residential parcels.
 (Approximately 44 are estimated as rental/condominium units and 27 are single family homes).